lynnfaraday/aresmush.com/tutorials/config/fs3combat_armor.md

 Read **[How Armor Works](http://aresmush.com/fs3/fs3-3/combat-mechanics.html#armor)** to understand how the armor mechanic works in FS3.

+{% tip %}
+You should use the `gear/check` command after changing the FS3 gear configuration.
+It will warn you about several common *possible* configuration problems.
+You can review them to see if they're intentional or not.
+It doesn't catch everything, though.
+{% endtip %}

 ## Armor Types

 You can define as many kinds of armor as you want.
 FS3 armor types have the following stats, explained below: